wmde/wikibase-release-pipeline/deploy/README.md

 The first start can take a couple of minutes.
 Wait for your shell prompt to return.

 🎉 Congratulations, your Wikibase Suite instance should be up and running.
-Web interfaces are available over HTTPS (port 443) for the subdomains you configured for Wikibase, the WDQS front end and Quickstatements.
+Web interfaces are available over HTTPS (port 443) for the domain names you configured for Wikibase, the WDQS front end and Quickstatements.

 > 💡 If anything goes wrong, you can run `docker logs <CONTAINER_NAME>` to see some hopefully helpful error messages.